CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/HA-scale-cluster.md

 {{< /tab >}}
 {{< tab "Restore Data and New Install">}}

-1. Add the `config-key` parameter to the JSON template you used during the {{<link title="Set Up Your Virtual Machine for an On-premises HA Scale Cluster" text="scale cluster installation">}}.
+1. Add the `config-key` parameter to the JSON template from step 11 using the key created during the {{<link title="Back Up and Restore NetQ" text="backup process">}}.
 Edit the file with values for each attribute.

 ```
 cumulus@netq-server:~$ vim /tmp/cluster-install-config.json